Permian-Global-Research/vrtility/README.md

   functions.
 All powered by [{gdalraster}](https://usdaforestservice.github.io/gdalraster/index.html).

-- vrtility enables the use of GDAL VRT python pixel functions.
+- vrtility enables the use of GDAL VRT python and built-in pixel functions.
 These [numpy](https://numpy.org/) based python pixel functions are used to apply cloud masks and summarise pixel values (e.g. median) from multiple images (i.e create a composite image).
 All python environment and package management is handled by [{reticulate}](https://rstudio.github.io/reticulate/).

 - Efficient parallel processing using gdalraster and